 Click-to-buy headstones aren’t guaranteed, but these are

 If broken crates, faded memorials and headstones banned by cemeteries have you spooked, don’t worry, there is an alternative.
 There still are local dealers, like Supreme Memorials, in just about every market who sell domestic granite headstones that come with a perpetual warranty, on both the stone and the carving.
-These Rock of Ages authorized dealers can provide you with a granite headstone made in North America that will fit your cemetery’s regulations and last into the next century.
+These Rock of Ages authorized dealers can provide you with a granite headstone made in North America that will fit your cemetery’s regulations and last into the next century while preserving the heritage of craftsmanship.
 And if there’s a problem, Rock of Ages will take care of it.

 Case in point: One of Cassara’s company services is adding names to existing family memorials.
 Recently as they were preparing to add a name to a companion headstone, his team found a crack in the base of a 40-year-old memorial.